AnitaMakinde/GoodReads-project/README.md

-# 📚 Goodreads POWER BI Project
+# 📚 Goodreads Power BI Project

 Welcome to my **Goodreads Power BI Project**!
 This project explores the books that have been logged on the Goodreads platform up until **2020**, focusing on Publishing dates, Publishers, Authors, and most common languages books are read in. 📖🌍